-Sometimes then, I even feel a little sad that I hadn’t treasured some of those columns more at the time, and had been more diligent cutting out all of the clippings, saving them, at least for future memory.
+Sometimes then, I even feel a little sad that I hadn’t treasured some of those columns more at the time, and had been more diligent cutting out all of the clippings and saving them at least for future memory.
 I also wish I hadn’t given away originals during times of adding on to freelance opportunities here and there.

-There was a time when all I ever dreamed of was to write food columns, and to become a great photographer.
+There was a time when all I ever dreamed of was to write food columns and to become a great photographer.
 Working in restaurants, catering, any food related efforts in my own mind would only strengthen a sort of greater credibility towards this end.
-I never would have dreamed that someday I could actually have something called a food blog and continue to write about food, and even begin learning how to take good food pictures, which I probably should not bring up on this post given my stove top photos here could use a little improvement.
-I’ll make a note on this toward the next learning focus, alongside taking indoor shots of people eating at the table, casually snacking on some appetizers, or sharing wine or cocktails.
+I could never have dreamed that someday I could actually have something called a food blog and continue to write about food, and even begin learn how to take food photos.

 Having Spiced Peach Blog has given me a connector of sorts, a reason to forage that large plastic container in my basement on occasion, digging out some past food articles, last year, an Italian Christmas Eve with Chef Nunzio Patruno, and today, cranberry sauce.

-This time, finding an interesting article about cranberries on the website of the Cape Cod Cranberry Growers Association, I learned that among all fruits, the cranberry is one of only three, whose roots are founded in North America, a fascinating fact in my observation.
+This time, finding an interesting article about cranberries on the website of the Cape Cod Cranberry Growers Association, I learned that among all fruits, the cranberry is one of only three, whose roots are founded in North America.

-Reading along further though, something just grabbed at me, seeming so familiar, and there I went, descending to the container in the basement emerging with a large white copy from a once ongoing weekly copy set.
-The recipe had not been attached to the former article copy.
-The headline read: “The Cranberry: More Than Just Pilgrims’ Fare”
+Reading along further though something caught my eye and there I went descending to the container in the basement emerging with a large white copy from a once ongoing weekly copy set.
+The recipe had not been attached to the former article copy but the headline read: “The Cranberry: More Than Just Pilgrims’ Fare”

-Reading on, I had interviewed two separate people for this particular piece, one, Abbott Lee, cranberry farm producer of Lee Brothers Farm out of Chatsworth, New Jersey, and, Peggy Yates, a Communications representative of Ocean Spray Cranberries, which is, at its core, a cooperative created for the purpose of processing and marketing the member’s crops.
+Reading on, I had interviewed two separate people for this particular piece, one, Abbott Lee, cranberry farm producer of Lee Brothers Farm out of Chatsworth, New Jersey, and, Peggy Yates, a Communications representative of Ocean Spray Cranberries, which is a cooperative created for the purpose of processing and marketing the member’s crops.

-The first commercial cranberry bog in New Jersey was cultivated in 1840, though it appears through the Cape Cod Cranberry Growers Association, and now having more expansive information immediately available on the internet, cranberries began their actual cultivation in 1816 through Captain Henry Hall in Dennis, Massachusetts.
+The first commercial cranberry bog in New Jersey was cultivated in 1840, though it appears through the Cape Cod Cranberry Growers Association, cranberries began their actual cultivation in 1816 through Captain Henry Hall in Dennis, Massachusetts.

 I had, in my article noted that the shipping trade of cranberries to Europe began in 1820 during a period when the piquant flavor of the cranberry was popularized as an exotic novelty for adventurous gourmets in Europe (giving example that food fads existed even before the Food Network) and in America, cranberries were recognized as a valuable export item.